 Walking baits can provide explosive topwater action.
-One type of walking bait, the Heddon Zara Spook has been a bass fishing favorite for years.
+One type of walking bait, the Heddon Zara Spook, has been a bass fishing favorite for years.
 The Zara Spook comes in three different sizes: Pooch 2" 1/8oz, Puppy 3" 1/4oz, Original 4 1/2" 3/4oz.
 My discussion will center around the Zara Puppy and the Original versions.

-Just like the Pop-R, I make several modifications to the Zara Spook before fishing it.
+I make several modifications to the Zara Spook like the Pop-R before fishing it.
 The first thing I do is unscrew the hook hangers and remove the hooks.
-The original Zara Spook takes 1/0 hooks and the Zara Puppy takes size 6 hooks.
-I add Daiichi Bleeding Bait hooks along with good split rings to both baits.
+The original Zara Spook takes 1/0 hooks, and the Zara Puppy takes six hooks.
+I add Daiichi Bleeding Bait hooks and good split rings to both baits.
 I am a firm believer that the Daiichi Bleeding Bait hooks make a world of difference.
-I have also added some hackle to the rear hook just like on the Pop-R. Adding the split rings helps prevent the fish from throwing the bait once hooked.
+Like the Pop-R, I have also added some hackle to the rear hook.
+Adding the split rings helps prevent the fish from throwing the bait once hooked.

 When should you use the Original or Puppy?
-I like throwing the Original when there is a chop on the water and like using the Puppy in and around shallow cover.
-Don't underestimate the size of the Zara Puppy this bait when used in the right conditions can draw strikes from monster bass.
-I like using the Zara Puppy when I see small baitfish on surface in calm water.
+I like throwing the Original when there is a chop on the water and using the Puppy in and around shallow cover.
+Don't underestimate the size of the Zara Puppy.
+This bait can draw strikes from monster bass when used in the right conditions.
+I like using the Zara Puppy when I see small baitfish on the surface in calm water.

-When the water is clear I like using a more natural colored bait like silver or white.
-If the water is stained firetiger is my go to color.
-I would also use firetiger in clear water if the lake/river I'm fishing has a lot of perch in it.
-If I see a lot of baitfish activity on the surface I will usually fish a natural colored bait.
+When the water is clear, I like using a more natural colored bait like silver or white.
+If the water is stained, firetiger is my go-to color.
+I will also use firetiger in clear water if the lake/river I'm fishing has a lot of perch in it.
+If I see a lot of baitfish activity on the surface, I will usually fish a natural colored bait.

 I recommend using baitcast tackle for all the baits mentioned.
-A Kistler HELIUM LTA 6' Medium Heavy Casting (He60MHC) would be an ideal choice.
-A medium heavy rod is recommended due to the weight and action you want to impart to these baits.
-I use a TICA Sculptor reel spooled with a minimum of 15lb McCoy Mean Green Line.
-I find that when you using braided line with walking baits it tends to overwork the bait is why I don't use it for these baits.
+A 7-foot medium-heavy baitcasting rod would be ideal.
+A medium-heavy rod is recommended due to the weight and action of these baits.
+I use a baitcast reel spooled with a minimum of 15lb McCoy Mean Green Line.
+I find that when you use a braided line with walking baits, it tends to overwork the bait, so I don't use it for these baits.